 The keywords tree in Zoner Photo Studio is a list of words and categories, where each category can contain more words and categories beneath it.
 Each keyword can also become a category, and thus you can organize your system of keywords into an easy-to-navigate tree structure.

-The tree is only within Zoner Photo Studio; keywords must be recorded into pictures themselves linearly, with no tree structure.
+This tree only exists within Zoner Photo Studio; keywords are stored in pictures in a flat, treeless structure.

-Use the Keywords Pane's right-click menu to add new keywords or edit the selected keyword.
-You can convert keywords to categories; you can also add them to existing categories using the right-click menu item named Change Category.
+Use the Keywords Pane's right-click menu to add new keywords or the edit the selected keyword.
+To convert keywords to categories or add them to existing categories, use the right-click menu item named Change Category